-There is no time limit for a Complainant to report Prohibited Conduct to the University under this Policy; however, the University’s ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with the University.
-If the Respondent is no longer a Student or an Employee, the University will provide reasonably appropriate remedial measures, assist the Complainant in identifying external reporting options, and take reasonable steps to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.
+There is no time limit to report Prohibited Conduct to the University under this Policy; however, the University’s ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with the University.
+If the Respondent is no longer affiliated with the University, the University will provide reasonably appropriate remedial measures, assist the Complainant in identifying external reporting options, and take reasonable steps to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.

 The University will not pursue disciplinary action against Complainants or witnesses for disclosure of illegal personal consumption of drugs or alcohol where such disclosures are made in connection with a good faith report or investigation of Prohibited Conduct.

-The University offers a wide range of resources for all Students and Employees to provide support and guidance in response to any incident of Prohibited Conduct.
+The University offers a wide range of resources to provide support and guidance to Students and Employees in response to any incident of Prohibited Conduct.
 Comprehensive information on accessing University and community resources is contained online at the following sites:

 - Sexual assault, sexual exploitation, intimate partner violence, sexual or gender-based harassment, and stalking: titleix.uconn.edu

 - Discrimination and discriminatory harassment where the Respondent is an Employee or Third Party: equity.uconn.edu

 - Related violations of The Student Code where the Respondent is a Student: community.uconn.edu